Plain Language Awards

 Digital Channels Specialist, Palmerston North City Council, Palmerston North, New Zealand

-Lisa is a writer, editor and website manager who’s back this year as a third-time judge.
+Lisa is a writer, editor, and website manager who’s back this year as a fourth-time judge.

-The best piece of advice Lisa got as a baby journalist was to write a story as if you’re telling it to your mates at the pub.
-Advice that’s just as useful in creating effective, reader-focused web pages.
+The best advice Lisa got as a baby journalist was to write a story as if you’re telling it to your mates at the pub.
+Advice that’s just as useful in creating effective, reader-focused webpages.

 Meet the judges for the Plain Language Awards